 I wouldn’t go around eating it – but a few drops on your wet toothbrush will clean your teeth without all the chemical ingredients.

 If you’re a low-maintenance person, you’ll be happy to know that you can use castile soap as an all-in-one in the shower, both for your hair and your body.

 Vegetable washes can be quite expensive!
-Did you know you can use Castle Soap to help rinse fruit and vegetables from their dirt and pesticide residue?
-Just add 1 tablespoon of castile soap to 2 cups of water, and store the mixture in a squirt bottle right beside your kitchen sink.
+Did you know you can use Castile soap to help rinse fruit and vegetables from their dirt and pesticide residue?
+Just add 1 tablespoon of the hard working castile soap to 2 cups of water, and store the mixture in a squirt bottle right beside your kitchen sink.

 Make a mixture with one part castile soap and three parts water to shampoo your dog.
 This mix comes in handy with our farm pup – boy does she get stinky!

 I love the smell of my Castle Soap, I put in 3 Tablespoons castile soap mixed with water into my hand soap bottle as a replacement.